chrisg2/snaptest-dotnet/docs/CreatingAndUpdatingSnapshots.md

     }
     ```

-If the mismatched actual outputs are correct, possible steps to appropriately update the snapshot file include:
+If the contents of the mismatched actual files are correct, examples of possible approaches to update the snapshot file include:

 1. Edit the `MySnapshot.txt` file and make updates to reflect the correct details based on the details in the `.txt.actual` files; OR

 1. Edit the `MySnapshot.txt` file and _delete_ the keys to be updated, then re-run the tests with the `SNAPTEST_CREATE_MISSING_SNAPSHOTS` environment variable set.

+1. Re-run the the specific tests with the `SNAPSHOT_REFRESH` environment variable set.

+1. Edit the code of the specific tests to (temporarily) set the `SnapshotSettings.ForceSnapshotRefresh` setting to true, run the test, then revert the test code change.